Who Can Apply | How to Apply | Application News | Application FAQ

 - Be graduates of an in-county high school or one that serves county students; a graduate of IRSC residing in Indian River County; a GED recipient living in Indian River County; a home-schooled student residing in Indian River County.

-- Submit a Part One: Online Application by February 2, 2021 and the Part Two: Supplemental Materials in person at our office no later than February 10, 2021.
+- Submit a Part One: Online Application by January 31, 2023 and the Part Two: Supplemental Materials in person at our office by February 3, 2023 and complete an Online Intake Interview no later than February 8, 2023.
 See How to Apply for application instructions and forms.

 - Attend a financial interview, accompanied by a parent or guardian unless the student is confirmed as "independent" on their SAR.